 6.4 ANNUAL AND OTHER MEETINGS OF MEMBERS

-The annual or any other general meeting of the Members shall be held at the head office of the Corporation, virtually or elsewhere in Ontario as the Board of Directors may determine.
-The annual general meeting shall be held within 60 days of the end of the fiscal year.
-Any other general meeting shall be held on such day as the Board of Directors may determine.
+The annual or any other special meeting of the Members shall be held at the head office of the Corporation, virtually or elsewhere in Ontario as the Board of Directors may determine.
+The annual meeting shall be held within 60 days of the end of the fiscal year.
+Any other special meeting shall be held on such day as the Board of Directors may determine.

 Members may request a special meeting of the membership.

+The members of a corporation who hold at least 10 per cent of votes that may be cast at a meeting of the members sought to be held, or a lower percentage that is set out in the by-laws, may requisition the directors to call the meeting for the purposes stated in the requisition.

+The requisition, which may consist of several documents of similar form each signed by one or more members, must state the business to be transacted at the meeting and must be sent to each director and to the registered office of the corporation.

 At every annual meeting, in addition to any other business that may be transacted, the reports of the Board members shall be presented, and a Board of Directors elected and auditors appointed for the ensuing year.
 The Members may consider and transact any business either special or general without any notice thereof at any meeting of the Members.
-The Board of Directors or the President shall have the power to call at any time a general meeting of the Members of the Corporation.
+The Board of Directors or the President shall have the power to call at any time a special meeting of the Members of the Corporation.

-The notice of the time and place of the annual meeting or any other general meeting shall be given no less than 15 days in advance to each member via email.
+The notice of the time and place of the annual meeting or any other special meeting shall be given no less than 15 days in advance to each member via email.

-6.5 ERRORS IN NOTICE, GENERAL MEETINGS
+6.5 ERRORS IN NOTICE, SPECIAL MEETINGS

 No error or omission in giving such notice for a meeting of the Members shall invalidate such meeting or invalidate or make void any proceeding taken or had at such meeting, and any Member may at any time waive notice of any such meeting and may ratify and approve of any or all proceedings taken or had thereat.